Welsh Liberal Party: The Lloyd George era

 After World War I, David Lloyd George remained Prime Minister and leader of a national government.
-The Welsh National Liberal Council remained loyal to him, but a substantial majority wished to stand independent Liberal Party candidates, and formed the rival Welsh Liberal Federation, with Henry Gladstone as their president.
+The Welsh National Liberal Council remained loyal to him, but a substantial majority wished to stand for independent Liberal Party candidates, and formed the rival Welsh Liberal Federation, with Henry Gladstone as their president.
 In 1924, the Welsh Liberal Federation rejoined the National Council, against the lone objection of Rhys Hopkin Morris.

 However, this apparent coming together of the two wings of the Liberal Party camouflaged some deep divisions.
-In addition to the failure of the Coalition Government to implement the Sankey recommendations on the coal industry, the party was regarded as maintaining a focus on pre-war issues and controversies, and being an essentially rural movement.
+In addition to the failure of the Coalition Government to implement the Sankey recommendations on the coal industry, the party was regarded as maintaining a focus on pre-war issues and controversies and being an essentially rural movement.
 The 1931 General Election saw the return of twelve Liberal MPs in Wales, although they were hopelessly divided.
-Four supported the faction led by Sir John Simon which made them indistinguishable from the Conservatives, another four supported the party leader, Herbert Samuel, while the remaining four formed a 'Lloyd George family group', including Lloyd George himself, his children Gwilym and Megan and Goronwy Owen, who was related to the family by marriage.
+Four supported the faction led by Sir John Simon which made them indistinguishable from the Conservatives, another four supported the party leader, Herbert Samuel, while the remaining four formed a 'Lloyd George family group', including Lloyd George himself, his children Gwilym and Megan, and Goronwy Owen, who was related to the family by marriage.
 This group opposed the National Government throughout the 1930s.

 In 1926, a Women's National Liberal Council for Wales was created.